🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 A Deep Dive Into Eddystone Beacons (nRF52 + Zephyr use case)

-As a continuation of our series on Bluetooth beacons (part 1 here, part 2 here, and part 3 here), today we’ll be covering Google’s Eddystone standard in more detail along with implementation.
+As a continuation of our series on Bluetooth beacons (check out our guide to Bluetooth beacon technology and our Eddystone tutorial using the Silicon Labs BG22), today we'll be covering Google's Eddystone standard in more detail along with implementation using Zephyr RTOS and the nRF52.

 The Eddystone standard was released as an alternative and competitor to Apple's iBeacon standard.
 It provides similar functionality to iBeacon, but also goes a step beyond and adds some unique features.